 The progress and the result of the transfer is displayed on the session tile.
 If the transfer is succesful, the original call is automatically terminated, else you can continue with it.
 After a transfer is initiated, you can either wait for the transfer to finish or close the original call.
 In both cases the transfer will continue as intended, but if you close the original call you won't be able to see the transfer progress anymore and you will not know if it succeeded or not.

 To edit Blink general preferences and manage the SIP accounts, open menu Blink->Preferences.

-The Preferences are split in Accounts, Audio, Chat, File Transfer, Alerts, Logging and Advanced.
+The Preferences are split in Accounts, Audio, Video, Chat, Screen Sharing, Logging and Advanced.
 Each SIP account has its own set of properties.